pmh/elf/README.md

 ## Introduction

-elf let's you create reusable and extensible programming language implementations in JavaScript.
+ELF let's you create reusable and extensible programming language implementations in JavaScript.
-It currently implements abstractions for creating parsers and lexers with automatic error-recovery and easy handling of operator precedence.
+It implements abstractions for creating parsers and lexers with automatic error-recovery, easy handling of operator precedence and (basic) AST walkers with support for pattern-matching.

-elf takes advantage of JavaScript's prototypical nature so the way you create Lexers and Parsers is by 'cloning' the ones elf provides which can in turn be cloned by more specific ones.
-This makes it very easy to extend existing languages.
+ELF takes advantage of JavaScript's prototypical nature so the way you create languages is by 'cloning' existing ones can in turn be cloned by more specific ones.
+This, combined with the ability to mixin and borrow rules, makes it very easy to extend existing languages.

-elf also recognizes that you sometimes want to use rules from many different objects and it provides two ways of doing just that.
-The first is `extend` and the second is `borrow`.

-`extend` copies all the properties from one or more objects to the receiver (works with both parsers and lexers)

-	myParser.extend(mySecondParser, myThirdParser);

-`borrow` let's you reuse specific rules from another parser (only works with parsers for now)

-	myParser.borrow(myOtherParser, "+", "-");

 ## Installation

-There isn't an npm module yet so if you want to try it out you should follow these steps:
+There is no npm module yet so if you want to try it out you should follow these steps:

 	> git clone https://github.com/pmh/elf.git
 	> mkdir my-lang